zdenyhraz/IPC/IPC/readme.txt

 is executed from, or the path to the .dll needs to be added to the system environment variable
 PATH, to run it from anywhere.
 The executable was made with C++ OpenCV and STL libraries.
+The .dll can be found in the .rar or .7z archives.